How to Hear God Clearly: Your Ultimate Guide for Hearing God

 For years, I struggled to hear God's voice clearly.
 Then one day, I came across this Scripture that stopped me in my tracks: "For God may speak in one way, or in another, yet man does not perceive it" (Job 33:14).
 I realized with startling clarity that I was that man.
 I wasn't perceiving God's voice!

-This led to a life-changing discovery that revolutionized my understanding of how to hear God clearly: While I had limited myself to expecting God to speak in only one or two familiar ways, the truth is that God is constantly communicating with us through multiple ways…
+This led to a life-changing discovery that revolutionized my understanding of how to hear God clearly: I had limited myself to expecting God to speak in only one or two familiar ways, when the truth is that God constantly communicates with us through multiple channels:

 1. Creation: God's revelation to all humanity (Romans 1:20)